 While the majority of individuals with spastic quadriplegia may be unable to walk, many are still capable of functional activity.
 For example, individuals who are classified with a GMFCS level of 5 may be able to attain self-mobility by learning how to use a power wheelchair.

 In the following section, we’ll explain the various effects of spastic quadriplegia and how it may affect one’s quality of life.

 Because spastic quadriplegia results in motor impairments throughout the entire body, individuals may exhibit a wide range of complications.

-The “spastic” in the spastic quadriplegia refers to spasticity, which is high muscle tone caused by the disrupted transmission of signals from the brain.
-While the brain damage that caused the cerebral palsy is nonprogressive, symptoms like spasticity can worsen if not properly managed.
+Spastic quadriplegia is characterized by high muscle tone caused by the disrupted transmission of signals from the brain.
+While the brain damage that caused the cerebral palsy is nonprogressive, symptoms such as spasticity may worsen if not properly managed.

 Moreover, spasticity is the underlying cause of many complications, including: